Genesis — The Bible Teaching Commentary

 1) The Identity of the Serpent (3:1)

-The serpent was very crafty, “The serpent was more crafty than any beast of the field” (Genesis 3:1).
+The serpent was very crafty: “The serpent was more crafty than any beast of the field” (Genesis 3:1).
 All the other things that are stated about him later on are kept hidden from the reader at this point.

 Instead, we are introduced to the serpent through what he does.
 “You shall know them by their fruits” (Matthew 7:16, 20).
 The Lord wants us to understand that it is more important to discern false words than to know the source of them.
-Unfortunately, we spend more time learning about false sources and thought (e.g. religions and philosophies) than on how they deceive and convince us of their thoughts.
+Unfortunately, we spend more time learning about false sources and thoughts (e.g.,) religions and philosophies) than on how they deceive and convince us of their thoughts.
 Knowledge does not equal discernment!

 If we want to know more about the serpent, we will need to see what the New Testament says.
 (2 Corinthians 11:3; Revelation 12:9, 14,15; 20:2).
 This last verse more clearly identifies him as Satan and the devil.